Deletion In AVL Tree In Java

 AVL tree is self balancing tree in which for all nodes, the difference of height between the left subtree and the right subtree is less than or equal to 1.
-In this article, an avl tree is created and the difference of height is printed for each node.
+In this article, we will see how to perform deletion in AVL tree.

 Deletion in an AVL Tree